taxidriveer/Examiner/readme.txt

 Fan Update
 ---------------------------------------
 * Disabled Talents, Guild and Feats
-* French localization fixes (including armor value detection)
 * Re-added ranged weapon
 * Item level fix
 * Sort average item level fix
 * Basic item scan for hit/crit % (English and French clients)
+* LibGearExam pattern update for en-us and fr-fr

 To do :
-* Re-enable gearlist module (currently only report if item is enchanted, not the name of the enchant)
+* Re-enable gearlist module (currently only report if item is enchanted, uncomment Modules\gearlist.lua in Examiner.toc)

 Examiner - An Advanced Inspection Addon
 ---------------------------------------